Reformedish

 Two Classic Responses

-1. The General Point - The first typical, and valid, response is to make the general point that one wrong action, incident, statement, or even habit, doesn’t necessarily invalidate someone’s entire career.
-Obviously one can find dubious actions and statements in the biographies of most of history’s heroes.
+1. The General Point.
+The first typical (and I believe valid) response is to make the general point that one wrong action, incident, statement, or even habit, doesn’t necessarily invalidate someone’s entire career.
+Obviously, one can find dubious actions and statements in the biographies of most of history’s heroes.
 Lincoln’s anti-slavery record is brilliant and yet he made statements that by contemporary standards (as well as transhistorical ones) are quite racist.
 Martin Luther King Jr. broke his marital vows to Coretta Scott King numerous times.
 And no, this isn’t just prudery or relativistically equating personal sexual misdeeds with corporate violence.
 By engaging in the adulterous trysts he did, he risked the public moral integrity of the entire Civil Rights movement he came to represent.
 At the biblical level, one might point out that not a single figure in the Bible, even its authors, comes out clean except for Jesus.
 In that sense, Calvin keeps company with the long line of saved wretches like Abraham, Moses, David, and Paul.

 Dealing with Theological Hubris by Denomination